Avaiga/taipy-doc/docs/release-notes/index.md

   typo, the CLI will suggest the closest valid argument.
 - The `Scenario.export()` and `taipy.export_scenario()` have been transfered from the Community edition to the Enterprise edition as it is more suitable for enterprise applications.
+- The production mode of the version management system has been transfered from the Community edition to the Enterprise edition as it is more suitable for enterprise applications.
 - Removed support for SQL repository.
 Taipy community edition now only supports the `filesystem` repository type.